Why is Desktop Linux a Market Failure?

 many competing "flavors" of Linux

-competing window managers with different application interfaces
+different window managers with different application interfaces

-competing application package formats and tools
+different application packaging formats and tools

 Credibility